tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Ghouls *may* use "In the Master's Footsteps", found on pg.
 121 of *Ghouls and Revenants,* if they wish*.* Clan signature Disciplines (ex.
-Vicissitude, Protean, any Blood Sorcery) are rarely taught, but can be at regnant\'s discretion.
+Vicissitude, Protean, any Blood Sorcery) are rarely taught, but can be at regnant's discretion.
 Additionally, pg.
 120 of *Ghouls and Revenants* describes generational limits for Discipline dots.

 You cannot play, or become during play, a Viking.